geordgez/geordgez.github.io/_posts/2017-12-31-xss-csp-bookmarklet.md

 There's actually a wide variety of bookmarklets that serve as lightweight browser add-ons; NYClean demonstrates their potential simplicity and utility.
 Unlike add-ons, bookmarklets also have the added benefit that they just live in your bookmarks folder/menu/toolbar and don't need to be installed; you can just click them when you need them.

-Unfortunately, bookmarklets aren't very useful now because of the [Content Security Policy (CSP)](https://www.owasp.org/index.php/Content_Security_Policy_Cheat_Sheet).
+Unfortunately, bookmarklets aren't very practical now because of the [Content Security Policy (CSP)](https://www.owasp.org/index.php/Content_Security_Policy_Cheat_Sheet).
 It's a standard security feature implemented relatively recently that prevents cross-scripting (XSS), clickjacking, data/content injection, etc. Although not a hard requirement, modern sites are generally encouraged to use CSP headers since they prevent a wide range of web security issues.

 CSP means much safer browsing but it also kills the reliability of bookmarklets.
 Many sites nowadays will prevent a client-side bookmark from executing scripts.